-Norse inadvertently woke in a bed and didn't know where he was for a while.
+Norse inadvertently woke in bed and didn't know where he was for a while.

 He held up his Breitling to the moonlight faintly coming in from the window; three hours had gone by and the day had already changed.

-I'm not a sucker.
-Don't even need to stay here just being a pretend bodyguard simply because some young girls asked.
-It's not good even being involved with others.
+I'm no sucker.
+I don't need to stay here being a pretend bodyguard just because some young girls asked.
+It's not good being involved with others.
 That's right.

 I'll leave this house early tomorrow morning.
 Nothing big will happen overnight.

 When Norse forcibly persuaded himself, he shut his eyelids again in comfortable silence and his consciousness faded.